vialink/vlk-django-jsonfield/README.md

 VLK JSONField
 =============

-A model JSONField with an integrated form.
+A model JSONField with an integrated form for django.

 Installation
 ------------